Deng Yanda

 Deng Yanda (邓演达 (鄧演達, Dèng Yǎndá, dang^{6} jin^{2}daat^{6}), 1 March 1895 – 29 November 1931) was a military officer in the Chinese Nationalist Party.
-He broke with party leaders in 1927, denouncing them as traitors to the party's original principles and in 1930 attempted to form a new party, which he called the Provisional Action Committee of the Chinese Nationalist Party or Third Party.
+He broke with party leaders in 1927, denouncing them as traitors to the party's original principles and in 1930 attempted to form a new party, which he called the Provisional Action Committee of the Chinese Nationalist Party, which others have called the Third Party.
 It was later renamed the Chinese Peasants' and Workers' Democratic Party.
 In 1931 he was convicted of treason by the Nationalist government and secretly executed.
 Today, Deng is recognized as a revolutionary martyr by the People's Republic of China.

 Life

 Deng Yanda was born in Huizhou County, Guangdong province.
 He was educated in military schools in Guangdong and Wuhan, graduating from Baoding Military Academy in 1919.
 Deng was recruited to the Guangdong Army in 1920 and fought under the Nationalist officer Deng Keng.
 When Sun Yat-sen announced his policy of alliance with the Soviet Union in 1923, Deng strongly supported it and was appointed to the preparatory committee for the Whampoa Military Academy which the Russians helped the Chinese Nationalists build.
 He was an important commander in the Northern Expedition (1926–1928) which the Nationalists launched to unify China.
 When Chiang Kai-shek broke with the Chinese Communist Party and Russia, Deng denounced Chiang and left China for Russia and Europe, where he lived from 1927 to 1930.
 On his return to China, Deng formed a new party, which he called the Provisional Action Committee of the Chinese Nationalist Party or Third Party (renamed Chinese Peasants' and Workers' Democratic Party in 1947).

 By the mid-1920s, most of the Chinese political parties that were founded during the early years of the Republican era had disappeared from the political circles.
-There remained only two parties that became the decisive forces to the destiny of the country — the Chinese Communist Party (CCP) and the Kuomintang (KMT) after its reshuffle.
+There remained only two parties that became the decisive forces to the destiny of the country – the Chinese Communist Party (CCP) and the Kuomintang (KMT) after its reshuffle.
 In 1927, the cooperation between the CCP and the KMT broke down.
 Chiang Kai-shek brought a policy of slaughter and armed-suppression to the CCP.
 To contend against the KMT, the Chinese Communists were forced to shift their bases to the countryside and mountain areas.
 Since then, the prolonged life-and-death struggle between the two political parties emerged in China.
 Against the background of this division of Chinese politics into two opposing parties, Deng's party, also known as the Third Party came into being.